wp-plugins/evermore/Readme.txt

 Tags: extract,more,abbreviate,short
 Contributors: bennettmcelwee

 Evermore automatically abbreviates all posts when they appear on a multiple-post page such as the main blog page.
-It has the same effect as putting  <!--more--> after the first paragraph of every post.
+It has the same effect as putting &lt;!--more--&gt; after the first paragraph of every post.
 All formatting and HTML tags are preserved in the abbreviated post.

-If the post already has a <!--more--> in it, then this plugin does nothing to it and the existing <!--more--> will behave as usual.
+If the post already has a &lt;!--more--&gt; in it, then this plugin does nothing to it and the existing &lt;!--more--&gt; will behave as usual.

-If you want to disable the plugin for any specific post, then include the codeword <!--nevermore--> in the post.
+If you want to disable the plugin for any specific post, then include the codeword &lt;!--nevermore--&gt; in the post.
 This won't show up in the post, but it will prevent the post from being abbreviated by Evermore.

 == Installation ==